1915 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1915 No Mint Mark Wheat Penny Value

-Red-Brown (RB) specimens offer an appealing middle ground, displaying partial original luster with attractive toning patterns, while Brown (BN) examples provide more accessible entry points for collectors seeking this early Lincoln cent variety.
+Red-Brown (RB) specimens offer an appealing middle ground, displaying partial original luster with attractive toning, while Brown (BN) examples provide more accessible entry points for collectors at earlier stages of building their wheat penny sets.

 1915 No Mint Mark Wheat Penny (RD) Price/Grade Chart